BraneShop/BraneShop.github.io/src/posts/2019-02-08-TensorFlowJS-How-to-easily-deploy-deep-learning-models.md

 <ul class="normal">
 <li> You need to maintain a consistency between your Python models and your
 JavaScript models. </li>
-<li> Because the model doesn't on hardware you control, the speed
+<li> Because the model doesn't run on hardware you control, the speed
 of inference can vary wildly.
 </li>
 <li> In order to deal with the speed issue, we typically run a